 - One visitor per patient will be permitted in the ED at the discretion of staff

 We understand how important visitors are to patients while they’re in the hospital.
 Southlake offers virtual visits for those who are unable to visit their loved ones in person.
 Please speak with your care team about arranging a virtual visit with your family member.
-A reminder that patient phones are free.

 Please click here for full visitor guidelines.

 Southlake has a universal masking policy and therefore all patients and visitors must wear a medical mask.
 This mask must stay on at all times and cover both your mouth and nose.
 Masks between the ages of 2-5 years are optional.
 Gloves are not permitted.
+Please take one from the mask dispenser at the entrance before visiting your loved one.

 Emergency Department (ED) and outpatient visitors